softwareventures/webpack-config/README.md

 -   `@softwareventures/webpack-config/tsconfig/general`: General purpose
     configuration suitable for most projects.
+-   `@softwareventures/webpack-config/tsconfig/general-commonjs`: Same as
+    `general`, but modules are compiled to CommonJS module format instead of ESM.
+Useful for older projects that are not ready to transition to ESM.
+Not recommended for new projects.
 -   `@softwareventures/webpack-config/tconfig/preact`: Configuration suitable
     for projects using JSX with [Preact][1].
+-   `@softwareventures/webpack-config/tconfig/preact`: Same as `preact`, but
+    modules are compiled to CommonJS module format instead of ESM.
+Useful for older projects that are not ready to transition to ESM.
+Not recommended for new projects.

 Any of these presets can be used as a base with project-specific overrides.
 Any options set in `tsconfig.json` will override those set by the preset.
 See